COVID: How dangerous is the omicron variant? | DW | 01.12.2021

 So, if omicron finds it easier to infect us and become fully functional, scientists say that it may also spread quicker — it will have a higher transmission rate.

 We've seen high infection rates due to omicron in some parts of southern Africa.
-That suggest that these are all plausible theories.
+That suggests that these are all plausible theories.
 But they are only theories at this time.
 They have yet to be proven through scientific studies.
-And more than that: Those studies will have been verified.
+And those studies will also have to be verified.

 "It is not yet clear whether infection with omicron causes more severe disease compared to infections with other variants, including [the delta variant]," said the World Health Organization (WHO) in a written statement to DW on Tuesday (30.11.2021).